Antony-jeban/html-css-course/MyLog.md

         c) Building tables is done already then i have to move on to pagination component
         d) Done with the pagination part of the implementation
         e) Done with the hero page - 97 videos completed till now
+        f) Done with the app layout for now - have to start working on the OmniFood project.